albarrak/SSE_Project2_KhaliedAlBarrak/README.md

 	d - Normal mode
 	e - testing mode
  2- Running the code:
-	- This is useful since for checking if the code has been compiled correctly or not, but when you use it you may get an error massage in your terminal
+	- This is useful since for checking if the code has been compiled correctly or not or you want to just run it; since I found that very usful and it will save a lot of time
-	Since "make" not usually used for running the code.
-Though, if found the very usful even if it produces a small error that has not real effect.
  3- Cleaning the code :
 	- This will clean everything except the source code files, README files and Makefile
 --------------